Texbio/qttabbar-win10-2023/README.md

 ## Errors when installing
 - Loop error: Open task manager with Ctrl+Alt+Delete and select Task manager, disable QTTabBar from startup and then restart your pc.
+DOWNLOAD .NET Framework TO FIX!

 ## Quick instructions